Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Lessons/Lesson-2.md

 Values are almost always associated with a unit.
 For example

-- $ dollars
+- $99 dollars
-- bpm beat per minute
+- 120bpm beat per minute
-- Miles
+- 42 Miles

-To display things on the screen we need to convert units like $ into px or another unit used in CSS.
+To display things on the screen we need to convert units like $, BPM, and Miles into px or em or a color.

 <!-- v -->